43 Sports Trivia Questions [With Answers]

 Answer: 120 yards (100 yards of playing field plus two 10-yard end zones).

 Three words do the damage: “including end zones.”
-The 100-yard answer is the playing field, and it leaves out the two end zones that tack on another 20.
+The reflexive 100-yard answer counts only the playing field and forgets the extra 20.

 4. What is the trophy awarded to the Super Bowl winner called?
 (Easy)